YEAR-ROUND STAFF

 Managing Director

 A New England native, Ezra grew up in an intentional community in Amherst, Massachusetts.
 Highlights from his childhood include a semester abroad in the Basque country in northern Spain, making maple syrup, and building forts in the woods.
-Ezra attended Kroka’s Ecuador Semester as a high-school student and went on to graduate from Sterling College in Craftsbury Common, VT where his studies focused on sustainable food systems.
-Before returning to Kroka as a member of the year-round team in 2016 Ezra spent time in Ecuador, Israel, Mexico, and Lopez Island in Washington’s Salish Sea.
-When not working in the office, you can find Ezra exploring the underground world and performing in a local theater group.
-Ezra recently completed an MA in Regenerative Economics at Schumacher College (UK).
+Ezra attended Kroka’s Ecuador Semester as a high-school student and studied sustainable food systems at Sterling College in Craftsbury Common, VT.
+He completed an MA in Regenerative Economics at Schumacher College (UK) in 2021.
+Since 2016 Ezra has worn many hats at Kroka including expedition leader, summer program registrar, basecamp manager, and Managing Director.

 Hugh Landis